a10networks/a10-vmware-templates/README.md

   6. SSL-CERTIFICATE
   7. CONFIG-SLB_ON_BACKEND-AUTOSCALE

-For more information on using this option please refer to VMware documentation:https://documentation.a10networks.com/docs/IaC/vmware-esxi/1-1-0/
+For more information on using this option please refer to [release 1.1.0 documentation](https://documentation.a10networks.com/docs/IaC/vmware-esxi/1-1-0/)

 ## VMware Templates-1.0.0